Everest Base Camp!!

 We then visited the Jokhang Temple/Monestary.
 Located in the middle of town, large groups of monks dressed in heavy maroon robes sat around in groups.
 We were told that these monks had come from all over Lhasa to debate issues related to Buddhism and to sit exams.
 Inside the monestary, we were lucky to see the arrival of a high-ranking Lama.
 The monestary was shut to visitors, but since we were already inside they permitted us to stay.
 Monks were dressed in their full outfits, including their hats, and had decorated the courtyard with paintings of Buddhist symbols.
 As the Lama arrived, they played their horn and rushed over to greet the old man.

+The rest of our time in Lhasa was spent wandering the Barkhor market that surrounds the monestary.
+Pilgrims circle the monestary in prayer and along the circuit there are vendors selling everything from clothes to stuffed yaks.
 The next morning we set out for a long drive through mountains and past green rivers to Shigatse, the home of the Panchen Lama.
 We again toured beautiful, ornate monestaries and I learned a lot about the Tibetan Buddhist religion.
 Our next day was an epic drive, offroading in our 4X4 through dirt paths, across streams and rivers and through tiny Tibetan villages filled with identical whitewashed homes.
 Arriving in Tingri, just a short distance from Everst, we were surprised to see that it was just one road lined with shops and a handful of guesthouses.
+The scenery of Tibet is gorgeous and the closer we got to Everest, the more exicited the group of us got, despite the fact that it was colder and the altitude higher, causing some of us to be sick.

 Panda-mania in Chengdu